Voice chat in online gaming: 2010s

-Starting in the 2010s, third-party software have become very popular among gamers, even when in game VoIP services are available.
+Starting in the 2010s, third-party software have become very popular among gamers, even when in-game VoIP services are available.
 Notable software includes Discord, Ventrilo, TeamSpeak, and Mumble.
 Support for Discord was added to the Xbox Series X|S and Xbox One consoles in 2022, with support added to PlayStation 5 in 2023.

-Modern Voice Chat Technology
+Modern voice chat technology

 In modern online gaming, voice chat technology has advanced features, like proximity-based and spatial audio.
 This technology aims to create a more immersive and realistic communication environment for players.
 Instead of just relying on traditional voice channels, newer implications use special cues to indicate a player's location in the game world, enhancing the realism and interactions of the voice chat audio.
-When a player is near another player in the game world, their voice sounds closer and is directional, like how it be in the real world, allowing gamers to navigate complex gameplay dynamics through audio.
+When a player is near another player in the game world, their voice sounds closer and is directional, like how it would be in the real world, allowing gamers to navigate complex gameplay dynamics through audio.
 However, this type of voice system can face problems, one of those being ensuring audio is clear in a chaotic and noisy game environment.
 While the improvement of special voice chat offers technical improvements for gameplay immersion, its effective use depends on thoughtful design choices and the need for balancing realistic audio communication.